btj/itoop/lists-project/lists-project.md

     return tuple(self._buffer[(self._start + i) % len(self._buffer)] for i in range(self._length))
 ```

-The time required by your `insert_at_index` and `remove_at_index` methods shall be independent of the length, provided that the index is at a fixed distance from the start or end and that the buffer has free space.
-If the buffer is full, double its size.
+The time required by your `insert_at_index` and `remove_at_index` methods shall be independent of the length, provided that the index is at a fixed distance from the start or end and that (in the case of `insert_at_index`) the buffer has free space.
+In the case of `insert_at_index`, if the buffer is full, double its size.